-EMyth Coaches regularly deal with frustrated clients wanting to work more strategically but not having the time or space to do so.
-But we teach you how to work on it, while you're working in it, laying the foundations for ‘New Co’ as you go.
+EMyth Coaches regularly deal with frustrated clients who want to work more strategically, but don't have the time or space to do so.
+But we teach you how to work on it while you're working in it, laying the foundations for New Co as you go.

-‘Old Co’ works from your existing perspective.
-‘New Co’ shifts your perspective to inhabiting the vision of your business once your vision is realized.
+Old Co works from your existing perspective.
+New Co shifts your perspective to inhabiting the vision of your business once your vision is realized.
 It’s like looking at your business as you'd look at Earth from outer space.
 We’ll examine both these perspectives in how you develop your systems strategy.

-Let me give you an example of this dynamic relationship inside ‘Old Co’.
+Let me give you an example of this dynamic relationship inside Old Co:

-Your receptionist was just asked to pay cash before the delivery guy would hand-over goods ordered.
-In the resulting chaos, the same receptionist, away from their desk, missed a vital order.
+Your receptionist was just asked to pay cash before the delivery guy would hand over goods ordered.
+In the resulting chaos, the same receptionist, away from their desk, missed a vital customer order.
 Your gut reaction is to buy a petty cash tin so that in the future the receptionist can pay the delivery guy quickly and get on with the more important priority of taking orders.
 You make a mental note to put ‘handling cash’ on the to-do list of systems to be built.
-These are the type of things necessary to keep ‘Old Co’ moving.
+These are the type of things necessary to keep Old Co moving.

 But taking a step back, you also realize that your Management systems need improving.
 Your hiring process didn’t require or test the receptionist’s ability or willingness to handle cash.
-Your Sales process needs improvement if missed phone calls means losing new business.
+Your Sales process needs improvement if a missed phone call means losing new business.
 And the fact that one of your suppliers removed your credit terms and insisted on ‘cash on delivery’ indicates you're lacking some essential Finance systems.

-Using The Seven Essential Systems to create a Systems Strategy
+Using The Seven Essential Systems to create a systems strategy

 Do you have a clear picture of where you'd like your company to be in five years?